ecds/name-dropper/README.rst

 * The **namedropper-py** directory contains a Python module with code for interacting with `DBpedia Spotlight`_ and `VIAF`_ (Virtual International Authority File), and a command line script for identifying names in text or xml (EAD or TEI) content using those services.
+See namedropper-py `README <./namedropper-py/README.rst>`_ for more details.

 * The **oxygen** directory contains Java code for a plugin for the `Oxygen XML editor`_ to expedite the process of tagging names and linking them to authoritative identifiers in EAD or TEI XML documents.
+See Oxygen plugin `README <./oxygen/README.rst>`_ for more details.

 .. _DBpedia Spotlight: http://spotlight.dbpedia.org/
 .. _VIAf: http://viaf.org